utlib/collections-uoft/docs/documentation/add-simple-page.md

 * [Get started with /explore/ Basic Pages](#get-started-with-explore-basic-pages)

 ## About /explore/ Basic Pages
 Simple Pages or **Basic Pages** are the _about_ pages for your repository's digital collections.
-These are just HTML pages with any about text or instructional text to supplement your digital collections and your metadata in Collections U of T. You are not required to add Basic Pages for your digital collections but they are an option available to each repository.
+These are just HTML pages with any "about" text or instructional text to supplement your digital collections and your metadata in Collections U of T. You are not required to add Basic Pages for your digital collections but they are an option available to each repository.

 Collections U of T currently uses the Omeka platform to enable you to add Basic Pages.
 Please note that this Omeka instance is a separate application from the rest of the Collections U of T platform and **only** serves the function of providing a web user interface for you to add and edit Basic Pages for your collection.